pepe57/OpenGateLLM/docs/docs/models/routing.md

 In the example below, the `turbo` model is configured with two clients: an OpenAI client and a vLLM client.
 The model can be called either using its ID (`turbo`) or using the alias defined in the `aliases` field (`turbo-alias`).

-The routing strategy is set to `round_robin`, meaning that requests are distributed alternately between the two clients.
-For more details on routing strategies, see [deployment](../deployment.md).

 Each client calls a different model, specified by the `model` field.
 For example, the OpenAI client calls `gpt-3.5-turbo`, while the vLLM client calls `meta-llama/Llama-3.1-8B-Instruct`.